plexus/hexp/README.md

 Who is behind this
 ------------------

-Hexp is conceived and created by [Arne Brasseur](http://arnebrasseur.net)
+Hexp is being actively developed by [Arne Brasseur](http://arnebrasseur.net).
+You can [supportme on Gittip!](https://www.gittip.com/plexus)